Alaska Black Bear Hunts

 Youth Hunters

-If you are 16 or older and were born after Jan.
-1 1986 you must have completed a basic hunter education course.
 If you are under the age of 16 you must have completed a basic hunter education course or be accompanied by a licensed adult who has completed a basic hunter education course.
+If you were born after January 1, 1986, you must have a hunter safety card.
 All non-residents regardless of age must have appropriate licenses.
 All non-residents 10 years of age or older must have tags and harvest reports.
-A hunter who is under 10 years of age may take big game only under the direct supervision of a licensed adult 18 years of age or older with the animals taken counted against the adults bag limit.
+A hunter who is under 10 years of age may take big game only under the direct supervision of a licensed adult 18 years of age or older with the animals taken counted against the adults bag limit. -- top

 Licenses, Permits, Tags